roastedduk/kyuu/README.md

 A web based app to help Maimai communities manage queues easily and efficiently.
 Kyuu aims to reduce chaos that happened in Maimai communities while queuing by providing a simple and easy to use interface for everyone to see and manage queues.

+## Current Status
+Kyuu is currently in preview stage.
+Everything in this repository aren't meant for end users yet as we are still on the process of building the MVP.
+Any help would be very appreciated!

 ## Licensing

 ### Code